This post may contain affiliate links. Please read our disclosure policy.

 How to make lemon pepper chicken

-• Cut the chicken breasts in half lengthwise.
-Season the 4 cutlets with salt.
-Heat the oil and half the butter in a skillet until hot, then sear the chicken on both sides.
+Cut the chicken breasts in half lengthwise, and season with salt.
+Heat the oil and half the butter, then sear the chicken on both sides.
+Transfer to a plate.
+Add the remaining butter to the pan, then the garlic and flour.
+Stir and cook for about a minute.

-• Whisk in the chicken broth, cream, and lemon pepper until the sauce is smooth.
-Add the chicken back to the pan, and continue cooking it until it’s cooked through and the sauce thickens up.
+Whisk in the chicken broth, cream, and lemon pepper until the sauce is smooth.
+Add the chicken back to the pan, and continue simmering it until it’s cooked through and the sauce thickens up.

 Substitutions and variations